-3101 Personal Hygiene (Men)
+3101 Personal Hygiene

-- Study of personal, home and community health problems.
-Emphasis and stress on physical fitness, prevention of disease, safety, establishment of proper health habits, and knowledge to use medical science effectively. - 3102 Personal Hygiene (Women) Study of personal, home and community health problems.
-Emphasis and stress on physical fitness, prevention of disease, safety, establishment of proper health habits, and knowledge to use medical science effectively. - 3211 Health Service for Elementary School Children The scope of health service with emphasis upon the purpose, technique, and adaptation of health examinations of school children.
+Study of personal, home and community health problems.
+Emphasis and stress on physical fitness, prevention of disease, safety, establishment of proper health habits, and knowledge to use medical science effectively.

+3211 Health Service for Elementary School Children

+The scope of health service with emphasis upon the purpose, technique, and adaptation of health examinations of school children.
 Prerequisite: Sophomore standing.

-- 3301 Community Hygiene Consideration of health of people as a group and with the social and governmental agencies which are concerned with environmental control and health protection.
+3301 Community Hygiene

+Consideration of health of people as a group and with the social and governmental agencies which are concerned with environmental control and health protection.
 Three hours of lecture per week and special field trips.
-Prerequisite: Junior standing or permission of the chairman of the department. - 3302 School Health Problems Major problems of the organization and administration of school health programs will be analyzed.
+Prerequisite: Junior standing or permission of the chairman of the department.

+3302 School Health Problems

+Major problems of the organization and administration of school health programs will be analyzed.
 Three hours of lecture and special field trips.
-Prerequisite: Junior standing or permission of the chairman of the department. - 3303 Modern Problems in Health Education A study of the normal functioning of every integral part of the human body.
+Prerequisite: Junior standing or permission of the chairman of the department.

+3303 Modern Problems in Health Education

+A study of the normal functioning of every integral part of the human body.
 Care and prevention of communicable diseases will be discussed and the value of the new drugs in the treatment of such.
 This course will try to give the individual a concept in the modern method for a healthful life.
-Prerequisite: Junior standing or permission of the chairman of the department. - 3304 Principles of Health Education Individual and community health problems will be discussed.
-Hygienic effects to be realized from an organized health program and a discussion of the prevention of communicable discases in schools, communities, and cities will be presented.
-Precequisite: Junior standing or permission of the chairman of the department.
+Prerequisite: Junior standing or permission of the chairman of the department.

+3304 Principles of Health Education

+Individual and community health problems will be discussed.
+Hygienic effects to be realized from an organized health program and a discussion of the prevention of communicable diseases in schools, communities, and cities will be presented.
+Prerequisite: Junior standing or permission of the chairman of the department.
-3305 Safety Education

-Emphasizes the problem of safety in the world today.
+- 3305 Safety Education Emphasizes the problem of safety in the world today.
 A part of the course deals with general problems of safety education.
 Strong emphasis is given to the place of safety education in the public schools.
 Considerable time is devoted to a plan of safety instruction in the elementary, junior, and senior high school.
-Prerequisite: Twelve semester hours of Health and Physical Education or permission of the chairman of the department.

-3306 Methods and Materials in Health Education
+Prerequi - of safety instruction in the elementary, junior, and senior high school.
+Prerequisite: Twelve semester hours of Health and Physical Education or permission of the chairman of the department. - 3306 Methods and Materials in Health Education

 The field of health education, problems in administering the program, teaching aids for the health teacher, the teacher's part in health protection of children.

-Prerequisite: Junior standing or permission of the chairman of the department.
+Prerequisite: Junior standing or permission of the chairman of the department. - 3307 Methods and Materials in Health Education

-3307 Methods and Materials in Health Education The scope of Health Education in the Elementary School.
+The scope of Health Education in the Elementary School.
 Problems in administering the school health education program.
 Teaching aids and methods for the teacher responsible for health instruction.
 The teacher's part in the health protection of children.
-Prercquisite: Junior standing or permission of the chairman of the department.
+Prerequisite: Junior standing or permission of the chairman of the department.